pgdr/talks/komodo/PITCHME.md

 * Two packages are incompatible if they:
   * depend on different versions of same lib
   * if one package in komodo breaks its API

++++

-* Incompatibilities are dealt with on scenario by scenario basis
+Incompatibilities are dealt with on scenario by scenario basis
   * minimal impact on FMU,
-  * a package can be frozen for a limited time if one presents a plan to mitigate
+  * a package can be frozen for a limited period of time if one presents a plan to mitigate
-  * We cannot stop the komodo train
+  * we cannot stop the komodo train!
   * worst case scenario, a package will not make it to the next stable

 +++